ultimate271/notes/sanderson/mistbornTFE06.02.md

 was the current man, the tyrant that ruled the Final Empire, that she had to defeat.

+#### An inquisitor takes vin down a long hallway towards the Lord Ruler
 A figure appeared in the doorway—an Inquisitor dressed in a black robe, the hood up.
 His face was shadowed, but his spike-heads jutted from the front of the cowl.